jart/blink/README.md

 - `-m` disables the linear memory optimization.
 This makes Blink memory safe, but comes at the cost of going ~4x slower.
 On some platforms this can help avoid the possibility of an mmap() crisis.
-This option is required, if Blink is running inside Blink, in which case only one level of simulation may use the linear memory optimization.

 - `-0` allows `argv[0]` to be specified on the command line.
 Under normal circumstances, `blink cmd arg1` is equivalent to `execve("cmd",